Skip to main content

 • “The humor in the card descriptions is well appreciated.”

-• “It is simple, it is fun, it has fun visuals; the bullet descriptions and the ideas behind them are truly charming and funny.”
+• “It is simple, it is fun, it has fun visuals; bullet descriptions and the idea behind them are truly charming and funny.”

 • replayability

-Overall, the game's replayability is a mixed bag; while many players find it enjoyable and appreciate the variety of builds and mechanics that encourage multiple playthroughs, others feel it lacks long-term replay value and hope for future updates to enhance this aspect.
-Some users describe it as fun and addicting initially, but note that it may not sustain interest over time.
+Overall, the game's replayability is mixed; while some players find it highly enjoyable and appreciate the variety of builds and gameplay mechanics that encourage multiple playthroughs, others feel it lacks long-term replay value and hope for future updates to enhance this aspect.

 • “Great replayability, wide variety of builds you can try and use.”